keith/git-pile/README.md

 - You can pass `--squash` to squash the new commit into the initial commit from the PR (in this case you will not be promoted for a commit message)
-- TODO: all other options should be passed to `git commit`, currently only `-s` is accepted
+- All other options are passed through to `git commit`

 ### git-rebasepr